chris-drews/habit-tracker/README.md

 ## Installation

 Download all the files of the app and make sure to have them in the same folder.

-Before using the app for the first time run the database_setup.py file to vreate the database for habits to be stored in.
+Before using the app for the first time run the database_setup.py file to create the database for habits to be stored in.

 This database comes with pre-existing sample data.

 ## Usage